 Linux Wake-on-LAN worldwide

-Wake-on-LAN can also work worldwide (over WAN Internet), in case your PC 10,000 km away gets turned off accidentally.
-To turn on a target PC from anywhere in the world, first you need to setup the target PC and router port forwarding.
-For simplicity/clarity we assume the following arbitrary parameters, which will be unique for your target Linux PC:
+Wake-on-LAN can also work worldwide (over WAN Internet), in case a PC 10,000 km away gets turned off accidentally.
+To turn on a target PC from anywhere in the world, first setup the target PC and router port forwarding.
+For simplicity/clarity we assume the following arbitrary parameters, which will be unique for the target Linux PC:

 - target interface: eth0